South Carolina Hurricane Climatology

 Historical Hurricanes in South Carolina

 Hurricanes and tropical storms are irregular visitors to coastal South Carolina.
-In the period, 1851-2015, only 36 tropical cyclones have made landfall on the South Carolina coast (24 hurricanes, 8 tropical/sub-tropical storms, 4 tropical depressions).
+In the period, 1851-2016, only 38 tropical cyclones have made landfall on the South Carolina coast (24 hurricanes, 9 tropical/sub-tropical storms, 5 tropical depressions).
 Of these, ten were of Category 2 to Category 4 intensity.
 Since 1900, no Category 5 hurricanes have hit South Carolina.
-There have been two Category 4 hurricanes (Hazel, 1954, and Hugo, 1989) and one Category 3 hurricane (Gracie, 1959).
+There have been three Category 4 hurricanes (Hazel, 1954, Gracie, 1959, and Hugo, 1989).
 It is possible that the "Great Storm of 1893" that struck the southern on coast on August 20 of that year was at least a Category 4 storm, but there was no way of accurately measuring tropical-cyclone intensity before 1900.
 This hurricane data as well as global tropical cyclone track charts can be found on the National Oceanic and Atmospheric Administration's "Historic Hurricane Tracks" web site.

 In the Colonial period tropical storms and hurricanes were known as "September gales," probably because the ones people remembered and wrote about were those which damaged or destroyed crops just before they were to be harvested.